 Erwin G. Krasnow (ekrasnow@gsblaw.com) is a partner of the law firm of Garvey Schubert Barer in its Washington, D.C. office.
 A summa cum laude graduate of Boston University, he received a J.D. degree from Harvard Law School and a Masters of Law degree from the Georgetown University Law Center.
-He has been described by the Legal Times as "a dean of the Washington communications bar," by American Film magazine as a "superlawyer of communications" and by the Broadcast Cable Financial Journal as "the guru of communications law," and as a "Super Lawyer" in the 2007, 2008, 2009 and 2010 editions of
+He has been described by the Legal Times as "a dean of the Washington communications bar," by American Film magazine as a "superlawyer of communications" and by the Broadcast Cable Financial Journal as "the guru of communications law."